 According to our guides, summer is the best time to visit.
-It is during this time when one can see the forested mountains of Barlig and Kalinga.
-One can also gaze on the famous “Sleeping Beauty” of Tinglayan.
+During this time, one can see the forested mountains of Barlig and Kalinga including the famous “Sleeping Beauty” of Tinglayan.
 And they say, the sunrises and sunsets are spectacular.

 The Mystery behind Mt Binaratan

-According to a local folklore, when Kabunian (Igorot name for God) descended on the mountain’s summit to hunt, He was disturbed by the continuous chirping of birds.
-That is why, He cannot locate His dog.
+According to local folklore, when Kabunian (Igorot name for God) descended on the mountain to hunt, He was disturbed by the continuous chirping of birds.
+That is why He cannot locate His dog.
 For that, Kabunian ordered the birds to keep silent.
 When He ascended into heaven, He forgot to tell the birds to continue chirping.
 And that is how it is until today.
 It is indeed a mystery worth wondering about.

-However, the locals revealed to me that a Japanese came to investigate the mystery behind the silent ambiance of Mt Binaratan and said that there is a scientific reason behind.
+However, the locals told me that a Japanese came to investigate the silent ambiance of Mt Binaratan and said that there is a scientific reason behind.
 I’ll get to know more about this when I come back to Maducayan.

-Apart from the rustic scenery, the cultural stories about Mt Binaratan makes it indeed a premium mountaineering destination.
-Historically, it is also the entry point of Gen. Emilio Aguonaldo to Kalinga as he retreated from the invading American forces.
+Apart from the rustic scenery, the cultural stories about Mt Binaratan make it indeed a premium mountaineering destination.
+Historically, it is also the entry point of Gen. Emilio Aguinaldo to Kalinga as he retreated from the invading American forces.

 Oh, I can’t wait to assault its summit once again.
 After all, I discover and learn something new every time I do so.